W3LFARe/docker-allthemods10-tts/README.md

 These environment variables can be set to override their defaults.

 * JVM_OPTS "-Xms2048m -Xmx4096m"
-* MOTD "ATM10 To the Sky-1.0.2 Server Powered by Docker"
+* MOTD "ATM10 To the Sky Server Powered by Docker"
 * ALLOW_FLIGHT "true" or "false"
 * MAX_PLAYERS "5"
 * ONLINE_MODE "true" or "false"